 Bluehost will ask for some details like site name and tagline.

 Next, you’ll be asked to pick which of your domain names you want to connect the site to.
 You likely have only one domain there, so select it from the list.

 With that done, Bluehost will now install WordPress for you.
 When the process finishes, you’ll be able to log in to the WordPress admin panel.

 WordPress allows you to pick from thousands of designs (called themes) to build your website, and then install them in only a few clicks!

 To begin, log in to your WordPress admin panel and go to Appearance → Themes.
 From there, click on Add New.

 To make sure that you’re only browsing through the best themes, switch to the Popular tab.

 Pick a theme from the list that you like, and install it.
 We’re going to go with Neve (you’ll find it somewhere around the second/third row).

 This is actually a theme of our own, which the WordPress community seems to like a lot.
-The theme is active on more than 50,000 websites at the time of writing.
+The theme is active on more than 300,000 websites at the time of this update.

 👉 Read also: 50+ best free WordPress themes